Rashedeen/CERTIFICATIONS/README.md

 # Certifications

-A curated collection of my completed certifications in cybersecurity.
+A curated collection of my completed certifications in my learning.

 ---